IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 :AllowUserManagementOfOrder
 +++++++++++++++++++++++++++

-A true/false (default) option determining whether the dataset datafile table display includes checkboxes enabling users to turn folder ordering and/or category ordering (if an order is defined by :CategorySortOrder) on and off dymanically.
+A true/false (default) option determining whether the dataset datafile table display includes checkboxes enabling users to turn folder ordering and/or category ordering (if an order is defined by :CategoryOrder) on and off dynamically.

 .. _supported MicroProfile Config API source: https://docs.payara.fish/community/docs/Technical%20Documentation/MicroProfile/Config/Overview.html